 Raising Stats – For 20 and 25 point builds, put all leveling stats into dexterity.
 For 15 point build, go Wis, Dex, Dex, Dex, Dex.
 These Stats don’t include bonuses from equipment listed below.

 Traits / Teamwork / Human Feat / Level Feat Progression: Traits) Reactionary; Magical Knack; Human) Point Blank Shot; 1) Rapid Shot; 2) Precise Shot; 3) Deadly Aim; 5) Weapon Focus (Longbow Comp); 6) Manyshot; 7) Boon Companion; 9) Snap Shot; 10) Point Blank Master; 11) Improved Snap Shot; 13) Improved Share Spell; 14) Pinpoint Targeting; 15) Clustered Shots

 Favorite Terrain Selections: 3) Forest; 8) Underground; 13) Urban; Note: If the GM is will clue you in on the typical terrain you will be in, take the tip.

 Favorite Enemies: 1) Humanoid (human), 5) Undead, 10) Magical Beast, 15) Outsider (evil); Note: If the GM is will clue you in as to what you will be facing, take the tip.
-That said, most GMs are not that creative and always have the above creatures in their dungeons on a regular basis.
+That said, I have included the most common creatures faced in the average dungeon.

 Skills Ranks (112 points): Spellcraft (10); Climb (10), Swim (7); Perception (15), Ride (10), Stealth (15), Survival (15), Handle Animal (15), Intimidate (15).
 Your skills points will only be 96 points, so adjust accordingly.